CIT Bank Review 2020: Interest-Paying Checking and Savings AccountsChecking Accounts

 Along with that high interest rate, the account comes with no monthly maintenance fees.
 Interest is compounded daily, and you can both make account transfers and deposit checks remotely using the CIT Bank mobile app.

 CIT Bank Premier High Yield Savings

-Although it pays slightly less interest than the Savings Builder account, at 1.55% APY, the Premier High Yield Savings account is available to anyone with a minimum investment of $100.
+Although it pays slightly less interest than the Savings Builder account, the Premier High Yield Savings account is available to anyone with a minimum investment of $100.
 Unlike the Savings Builder account, you don’t need to make continuing $100 monthly deposits.
 You can get a high interest rate just on your initial deposit.